'Finding Peace in a Frantic World' | The 8-Week Course for Adults

 Q: How is the ‘Finding Peace in a Frantic World' course different from MBSR or MBCT courses?

-Many people interested in learning mindfulness are put off by the time commitment required for MBSR/MBCT and find the PFW option a more realistic prospect for them personally.
+Many people interested in learning mindfulness find the Frantic World option a more realistic prospect.